American Museum of Natural History: 1900s to 1940s

+1950s to 1990s

 The original building was later known as "Wing A".
 During the 1950s, the top floor was renovated into a library, being redecorated with what Christopher Gray of The New York Times described as "dropped ceilings and the other usual insults".
 The ten-story Childs Frick Building, which contained the AMNH's fossil collection, was added to the museum in the 1970s.

 The architect Kevin Roche and his firm Roche-Dinkeloo have been responsible for the master planning of the museum since the 1990s.
 Various renovations to both the interior and exterior have been carried out.
 Renovations to the Dinosaur Hall were undertaken beginning in 1991, and Roche-Dinkeloo designed the eight-story AMNH Library in 1992.
 The museum's Rose Center for Earth and Space was completed in 2000.

 21st century

-The museum's lecture hall was renamed the Samuel J. and Ethel LeFrak Theater in 2001 after Samuel J. LeFrak donated $8 million to the AMNH.
-The museum's south facade, spanning 77th Street from Central Park West to Columbus Avenue, was cleaned, repaired, and re-emerged in 2009.
+In 2001, the museum's lecture hall was renamed the Samuel J. and Ethel LeFrak Theater, after Samuel J. LeFrak donated US$8 million to the AMNH.
+The museum's south facade, spanning 77th Street from Central Park West to Columbus Avenue, was cleaned and repaired, re-emerging in 2009.
 Steven Reichl, a spokesman for the museum, said that work would include restoring 650 black-cherry window frames and stone repairs.
 The museum's consultant on the latest renovation was Wiss, Janney, Elstner Associates, Inc., an architectural and engineering firm with headquarters in Northbrook, Illinois.
 The museum also restored the mural in Roosevelt Memorial Hall in 2010.